microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/02-size-analysis.md

+ ## The following is an example in MySQL:

 * To run the synthetic benchmark for MySQL:

 * To check the CPU count and memory on the server you can use for instance: